Socialist Action (Poland): Structure

 Socialist Action was a legal entity of the PPS, with units being organised by affiliated local sports clubs, youth groups, trades unions and student organisations.
 Units were divided into squads and smaller section.
 The leadership of the organisation was through a command of Arciszewski, Edmund Chodyński, and Józef Dzięgielewski, headed by Pużak as commander-in-chief.
 Mention of how it sought members with military experience.
 The main base of Socialist Action was Warsaw where it had five district commands covering the areas of North Warsaw, Praga, Śródmieście, South Warsaw, and Wola.
 Socialist Action also had a youth branch, headed by Dubois, a women's branch led by Aniela Bełzówna, and, after 1938, a student unit in Warsaw.
 At its height the Warsaw formation of Socailst Action numbered up to 1,000 people.

 Outside of Warsaw, Socialist Action units were soon formed in Częstochowa, the Dąbrowa Basin (such as Dąbrowa Górnicza, Kazimierz, Miłowice, Sosnowiec and Zawiercie), Kielce, Łódź (including Chojny, Piotrków Trybunalski, Radomsko, Tomaszów Mazowiecki and Zduńska Wola) and Radom.
 Socialist Action was present in the Kresy towns of Borysław, Lwów, Przemyśl and Wilno.
-In Pomerania well armed units were created from pre-existing paramilitaries that had been styled on the Republikanischer Schutzbund.
+In Pomerania well armed units were created from pre-existing paramilitaries that had been styled on the SchB.
 This included the areas of Gdynia, Grudziądz, Toruń, Wąbrzeźno, Luboń, and the Kociewian town of Świecie.
 No permanent units were formed in either Cracow, due to the opposition of Zygmunt Żuławski, nor the ONR stronghold of Poznań.